Harish3000/RequeSTAR-Request-management-system/README.md

    npm install
    ```
 3. Configure environment variables:
-   - Create a `.env` file in the frontend folder and add the necessary environment variables for authentication purposes, such as your Clerk API keys.
+   - Create a `.env` file in the frontend folder and add the necessary environment variables for authentication purposes, such as Clerk API keys.
 4. Start the development server:
    ```bash
    npm start